Kawaban/SmartFlow/README.md

 ## Installation
 - Clone the repository
+- Create a PostgreSQL database named `db_name`
+- Update the `application.properties` file with your database username and password
 - Run the project using the command `mvn spring-boot:run`
 - Access the project at `http://localhost:8080`

+## Ports
+- The application runs on port 8080
+- The database runs on port 5432